 Any elements of grammar or punctuation that are needed for the particular writing purpose are taught as within the learning journey.
 There are other elements of punctuation and grammar that are required in all types of writing or need exploring in more detail and these maybe taught through additional discrete sessions.

 Once the children have learnt the skills they will need, they are taught to plan their writing.
 This will often involve planning text features, structure and making some high level and quality vocabulary choices.
 The process of planning before writing splits up some of the thinking required.

 The next step is for the children to write a first draft of their final end product.

 Edit and Improve

-The children then use success criteria along with a combination of self and peer assessment to work out what they have done really well and which bits of their work need improving.
+The children then use success criteria along with a combination of whole class/individual feedback, as well as self and peer assessment to work out what they have done really well and which bits of their work need improving.

-This is were the children get to produce their finish end product, a piece of work they can be truly proud of.
+This is were the children get to add the finishing touches to their writing ensuring that they have produced a piece of work they can be truly proud of.